 Sámi cuisine in Café Sápmi

-Inside the on-site’s giant lávvu-tent you can settle down, enjoy the open fire and savour traditional Sápmi slow food lunch prepared over the open flames.
+Inside the on-site’s giant lávvu-tent you can settle down, enjoy the open fire and relish traditional Sámi slow food lunch prepared over the open flames.
 Reindeer meat and fish are essential parts of Sámi cuisine that is about pure taste, quality and care for animals and nature.
-We claim to serve the world’s best suovas, i.e. traditionally lightly-salted, cold-smoked reindeer meat cut in slices.
-Drinking a cup of hot boiled coffee will be the icing on the cake.
-We serve lunch between 11.30 and 15.00; and refreshments, coffee and cakes the whole day.
+We claim to serve the world’s best suovas, i.e. traditionally lightly-salted, cold-smoked reindeer meat, sliced, fried and served on gáhkku bread.
+Drinking a cup of steeped coffee is then the icing on the cake.
+We serve lunch between 11.00 and 15.00; and berry coffee bread, refreshments and coffee the whole day.

 Sámi handicraft shop